ncvictorious/stay-the-course-ui/README.md

 GitHub – ncvictorious
 ---
 ## 🧭 Next Steps
-Hand over to a UI/UX developer for advanced front-end enhancements
+-Hand over to a UI/UX developer for advanced front-end enhancements

-Integrate backend API for live AI-driven analytics
+-Integrate backend API for live AI-driven analytics

-Add authentication and user management
+-Add authentication and user management

-Prepare for deployment (Netlify / Vercel)
+-Prepare for deployment (Netlify / Vercel)

 ---

 Part of the AI for Education portfolio: “Stay the Course – Early Warning for Student Success.”